ngernest/mica_case_studies/README.md

 # Mica Case Studies

 This repo contains case studies for Mica, a PPX that automates differential testing for OCaml modules.
+A simple webapp demonstrating Mica (using the case studies in this repo) is available [here](https://ngernest.github.io/mica/demo.html).

 The [main Mica repo](https://github.com/ngernest/mica) contains more details on Mica.

 For each example (where possible), we have included an executable which runs the PBT code automatically produced by Mica.